maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 |                     |                                        |                                             |           |
 |                     |                                        |                                             |           |

-> You should dicuss the outcome of what you will be dropping based on the outcome.
+> You should discuss the outcome of what you will be dropping based on the outcome.

 ## Scope
-Now you have to talk about the scope to recude things more, you don't necessarily need all the bells and whisltes, they could be beyond your skill set.
+Now you have to talk about the scope to reduce things more, you don't necessarily need all the bells and whistles, they could be beyond your skill set.
 Think basic stuff.

 ## GitHub Stories